crypto-ninja/mcp-server-for-Github/README.md

 ┌─────────────────────────────────┐
 │   Deno Runtime                  │
 │   Executes your code securely   │
-│   Access to all 47 tools via    │
+│   Access to all internal tools  │
-│   callMCPTool()                 │
+│   via callMCPTool()             │
 └─────────────────────────────────┘
 ```